 Facebook plans to hold meetings with investors on May 7 in New York, May 8 in Boston and May 11 in Palo Alto, California, according to a road show schedule.

 Spokesmen for the underwriters declined to comment.
 Jonathan Thaw, a spokesman for Facebook, didn’t immediately respond to a request for comment.

-Facebook has hired 33 banks to manage the IPO, including Morgan Stanley (MS) as the lead underwriter.
-In its initial filing (FA) on Feb.
+Facebook has hired 33 banks to manage the IPO, including Morgan Stanley (MS:US) as the lead underwriter.
+In its initial filing (FA:US) on Feb.
 1, Facebook named Morgan Stanley, JPMorgan, Goldman Sachs, Bank of America Corp.
-(BAC), Barclays Plc and Allen & Co. to handle the deal and later added more banks.
+(BAC:US), Barclays Plc and Allen & Co. to handle the deal and later added more banks.

 The Menlo Park, California-based company is seeking to raise as much as $11.8 billion in its offering, scheduled to price May 17.
 The company plans to pay underwriters a 1.1 percent fee, two people with knowledge of the company’s plans said in March.
 Based on that percentage, underwriters would share about $130 million assuming Facebook sells stock at the top end of its proposed price range.
 The lead bank typically earns a bigger cut of the total.

 At 1.1 percent, Facebook would be paying its banks about one-fifth the typical rate for U.S. IPOs, according to data compiled by Bloomberg.
 With larger IPOs, banks can often afford to take a smaller percentage fee, and high-profile offerings such as Facebook can lead to future business, making securities firms willing to accept less.
 Facebook won’t disclose the fees for its bankers until the IPO is completed.

 To contact the reporters on this story: Zijing Wu in London at email@example.com; Jeffrey McCracken in New York at firstname.lastname@example.org